Agbortoko/frontend-boilerplate/README.md

 * Move final CSS and JS files to the `/dist` folder

 I actually got this from the link below, then modified it to suit my needs!
 You can checkout codercoder on youtube she has really good courses.
-[TheCoderCoder](https://github.com/thecodercoder/frontend-boilerplate)
+[TheCoderCoder Frontend Boilerplate](https://github.com/thecodercoder/frontend-boilerplate)

 You can checkout her gulp 4 walk through [here](https://coder-coder.com/gulp-4-walk-through).